Neelansh-ns/Flutter-Neumorphism/README.md

 ## Features

-Neumorphic Flutter widgets code generator that will help with colors, gradients and shadows to adapt this new design trend or discover its posibilities.
+Neumorphic Flutter widgets code generator that will help with colors, gradients, and shadows to adapt to this new design trend or discover its possibilities.

 ![](images/image1.png)